atomicjolt/lti_starter_app/README.md

 ### Setting up the Database
 Setup an admin user and the default LTI application with:
-Note: The seeding process retrieves the `CANVAS_DEVELOPER_ID` from the the environment, so you will probably want to get a [Canvas developer key](#obtain-a-canvas-developer-key) before you setup the db
 ```
 $ rake db:setup
 ```